 On a uniprocessor system, the threads of a program take turns executing, so that there is only an illusion of parallelism.
 But on a multiprocessor system, one can genuinely have threads running in parallel.
-Again, though, they must still take turns with other processes running on the machine.
-Whenever a processor becomes available, the OS will assign some ready thread to it.
-So, among other things, this says that a thread might actually run on different processors during different turns.

 1Here and below, the term Unix includes Linux.